ac000/speech-eval-lib-wss-demo/README.md

 to the appropriate URL.

-Use your email address and the UUID your were provided with.
+Use your email address and the UUID you were provided with.

 You can use any audio codec that *ffmpeg* generally supports, it's been tested with at least; mp3, Opus & FLAC.